-Creating Zucchini Roll Slices
+How to Make Zucchini Roll Slices

 Raw zucchini slices do not roll easily.
 Even thinly sliced, they can break.
 To soften slices enough to roll, I tried two methods.
+Broiling briefly and salting.
+Briefly broiling them, they shrank too much.

-I also learned that if you let them sit too long with salt, they will get too soft and be mushy instead of soft and pliable.
+If you let them sit too long with salt, they will get too soft and be mushy instead of soft and pliable.

-Goat Cheese Filling
+Zucchini Rolls Goat Cheese Filling

 To add more color and crunch, add thin strips of vegetables, sprouts and chives when you roll the rolls.
 I used raw carrot and bell pepper, plus some sprouts and herbs from my garden pots.